Family Recovers After School Bus Hits Bicyclist ($2.1 Million)

-Horwitz, Horwitz & Associates secured a $2.1 million settlement in a wrongful death lawsuit for the family of a 23 year old bicyclist who was hit and killed by a school bus while riding to work.
+Horwitz, Horwitz & Associates secured a $2.1 million settlement in a wrongful death lawsuit for the family of a 23-year-old bicyclist who was hit and killed by a school bus while riding to work.

 In the pre-dawn hours of January 17, 2013, the young man was riding his bicycle to work.
-He had recently returned from military training, and was enlisted in the general reserve for the United States Army.
+He had recently returned from military training and was enlisted in the general reserve for the United States Army.
 Adorned with his camouflaged military backpack, he rode along a poorly lit roadway in the cold.
 While riding with the flow of traffic, the bicyclist was struck by a school bus.
-The young man was pronounced dead after arriving to Dyer Hospital in Indiana.
+The young man was pronounced dead after arriving at Dyer Hospital in Indiana.

 Chicago injury attorney and partner at Horwitz, Horwitz & Associates, Michael T. Wierzbicki, successfully prosecuted the case.